8 Best Home Warranty Companies of 2022

 When deciding on a home warranty company, it's important to look at customer reviews.
 We scoured customer reviews from many sites to see how well a home warranty company performed.

-We specifically zoned in on customer service review complaints, as the face of the company has great bearings on how the company ultimately performed when it was time to make a claim and how well-received was the technician sent to your house.
+We specifically zoned in on customer service review complaints, as the face of the company has great bearings on how the company ultimately performed when it was time to make a claim and how well-received the technician sent to your house.

 As such, friendly service was also important to us.